AAShayon/fitness_tracking_app/README.md

 # Fitness Tracking App

 This Flutter-based fitness tracking app is designed to help users monitor and track their fitness activities with a clean and intuitive UI.
-The app supports multiple themes, language localization, and includes API integration using Dio, local storage with shared preferences, and much more.
+The app supports multiple themes, Language localization, and includes API integration using Dio, local storage with shared preferences, and much more.

 ## Features